soramitsu/iroha2-block-explorer-backend/README.md

 # Iroha 2 Explorer Backend

-This is a backend service for
-the [Iroha 2 Block Explorer Web application](https://github.com/soramitsu/iroha2-block-explorer-web).
+This is the backend service for the [Iroha 2 Block Explorer Web application](https://github.com/soramitsu/iroha2-block-explorer-web).
 It is written in Rust and provides a classic HTTP-API way to observe data in [Iroha 2](https://github.com/hyperledger/iroha).